Whether you need the income or not, you might be wondering if there are jobs for retired teachers out there.

 Another consultancy job that you can do is consulting for school districts in various aspects.

-You can offer your help in improving curriculum, incorporating the latest technologies, managing classrooms, fine-tuning teachers’ performance, or increasing students’ test scores.
+You can offer your help in improving the curriculum, incorporating the latest technologies, managing classrooms, fine-tuning teachers’ performance, or increasing students’ test scores.

 How to Become an Educational Consultant